 - 💰 Depending on where you go, there may be a $150-200 peso camera fee charge (for DSLRs, drones, GoPros).
 Taking pictures with your phone is free.

-- ☀️ The best time to go is as soon as it opens (especially for photographers).
+- ☀️ The best time to go is when it opens (especially for photographers).
 If you don’t care, you can go later in the morning or 1-2 hours before it closes.

 - ⏰ Many cenotes close between 4-6 PM, so plan your day accordingly.